jcgertig/whatkey/README.md

 The `key` and `char` values contain the actual character typed ('a', '$', '\t', etc) except in the following cases where the character isn't printable.
 The string on the left is the string that represents the conceptual key/character on the right:

-* \b - backspace key
-* \n - enter key
-* \t - tab key
+* backspace - Backspace key.
+Note that the `char` value for this will be '\b'
+* enter - Enter key.
+Note that the `char` value for this will be '\n'
+* tab - Tab key.
+Note that the `char` value for this will be '\t'
 * shift - the shift key
-* meta - ctrl/cmd (here 'meta' is used since the character is named different things on mac vs windows)
+* meta - windows / command key (here 'meta' is used since the character is named different things on mac vs windows)
+* ctrl - control key
 * alt - alt key
 * pause - pause key
 * caps - caps lock key